How to Monitor an MCP Server

 assertions— rules to validate the server's response.statusCode— ensures the HTTP response is200 OK.textBody— verifies that the response payload exactly matches the expected JSON-RPCpingresult.

-3. Test your MCP server (optional)
+3. Test your MCP server online first

 curl -X POST \\